-Alternatively, if evolutionary processes of niche exploration, adaptation and speciation happen fast enough to keep pace with immigration, ecological communities formed by such assembly could be driven into alternate evolutionary states that fail to meet the predictions of purely statistical theories that do not account for evolutionary dynamics (Harte, 2011).
-We expect networks in such communities to exhibit higher levels of specialization and modularity (Bascompte & Jordano, 2007; Donatti et al., 2011; Nuismer et al., 2013).

-Combining novel data with that gathered from the primary literature, we present evidence for the timeline over which evolution begins to keep pace with ecology using a combination of analytical approaches that incorporate population genetics, bipartite networks and maximum entropy theory.
-Given the paucity of available data and abundant potential directions for theoretical exploration, we also present future directions to extend and more rigorously test our framework.
+In this paper we integrate methods from population genetics to theoretical ecology using the chronosequence of the Hawaiian Archipelago to understand the nexus between ecological and evolutionary forces community assembly.
+Moving from young to old across the chronosequence we evaluate (1) the rate and pattern of genetic connectivity among populations of taxa from different trophic levels as they diversify from populations to form new species; (2) the processes underlying the structure of species interaction networks given the backdrop of population divergence; and (3) the processes involved in diversification as species form and accumulate and how this dynamic drives deviations from statistical steady state.
+We use data (mostly published) on population genetic structure and species interactions as a proof of concept.
+With this framework, our goal is to show how communities develop over ecological-evolutionary time, and the dynamic feedbacks involved assembly.

 Methods

 Hawaii as an eco-evolutionary study system

 The geological landscape of the Hawaiian Islands offers a matrix of volcanic substrates mapped in fine detail by chronological age and geochemical composition (Sherrod et al., 2007).
 On Hawaii Island in particular, independent gradients in elevation and precipitation interact within a matrix of substrate ages ranging from contemporary (active) to 500,000 years.
 Ongoing volcanic activity has created a dynamic mosaic of habitats with transitory to long-lasting fragmentation within landscapes.
-Isolation on scales of hundreds to thousands of meters and hundreds to thousands of years can be sufficient for genetic differentiation of arthropod populations among habitats (Vandergast et al., 2004; Goodman et al., 2012; Eldon et al., 2013; Bennett & O’Grady, 2013).
-On larger spatial scales, distinct volcanoes and islands, with their semi-independent histories of evolutionary community assembly from recent to ancient, comprise a space-for-time geological chronosequence spanning up to 5 million years from Hawaii Island to Kauai.
+Isolation on scales of hundreds to thousands of meters and hundreds to thousands of years can be sufficient for genetic differentiation among some arthropod populations among habitats (Goodman et al., 2012; Eldon et al., 2013; Bennett & O’Grady, 2013), while insufficient to isolate others (Vandergast et al., 2004).
+On larger spatial and temporal scales, distinct volcanoes and islands, with their semi-independent histories of evolutionary community assembly from recent to ancient, comprise a space-for-time geological chronosequence spanning from present day up to 5 million years across Hawaii Island to Kauai.

-We use this age-structured template as a basis from which to assess evolutionary community assembly.
-At least two aspects of the system make this approach feasible:

-the limited diversity of lineages allows precise identification of ecological affinities of taxa, and hence the role of ecological opportunity in adaptive radiation, and

-the age-structured landscape offers sites across the chronosequence that; Fig. 1 have similar forest composition (dominated by Metrosideros polymorphaMyrtaceae elevation (1100-1400m), and climate (mean annual precipitation 2000-3000 mm). which allows for comparison of replicate communities differing markedly in their age of assembly.
+To investigate how ecological patterns change in response to varied evolutionary contexts we selected four focal sites across the chronosequence of substrate and island ages (two on Hawaii Island, one on Maui and one on Kauai; Fig. 1).
+Focal sites were selected to have similar forest composition (dominated by Metrosideros polymorpha: Myrtaceae), elevation (1100-1400m), and climate (mean annual precipitation 2000-3000 mm).

-Compilation and analysis of genetic dataTo provide an evolutionary context for our network analysis we assessed the spat
+Compilation and analysis of genetic data

-temporal scales at which genetic differentiation occurs across the landscape of the islands.
-We first asked how molecular variation is partitioned within species within locations of known substrate age on the Hawaii Island and Maui.
-We compiled existing and new data sets for a diversity of native Hawaiian arthropod groups that represent a spectrum of trophic levels.
-The arthropods represent several species of spiders and three orders of insects (spiders: COI, allozymes, (Roderick et al., 2012; Croucher et al., 2012); Laupala crickets AFLPs, (Mendelson et al., 2004); Nesosydne planthoppers: COI, microsatellites, (Goodman et al., 2012), GenBank accession numbers XXX-XXX generated following protocols described in (Goodman et al., 2012); Trioza psyllids: COI, cytB, GenBank accession numbers XXX-XXX, generated following protocols described in (Percy, 2003); primers given in (Simon et al., 1994; Timmermans et al., 2010); Drosophila sproati: COII, (Eldon et al., 2013).
+To evaluate the balance between regional immigration and potential for local ecological differentiation, we measured how molecular variation is partitioned within species within locations of known substrate age on Hawaii Island and Maui.
+We compiled published and new data sets for a diversity of native Hawaiian arthropod groups that represent a spectrum of trophic levels:

+Herbivorous Nesosydne planthoppers (COI and microsatellites; Goodman et al., 2012 GenBank accession numbers XXX-XXX); Trioza psyllids (COI, cytB; GenBank accession numbers XXX-XXX); and fungivorous Drosophila sproati: (COII; Eldon et al., 2013) that maintains tight host plant associations.